bizzard4/MpiTaskFramework/README.md

 # MpiTaskFramework
 MPI task framework is an experimental concurrency model using message passing and tasks only.
 The goal is to think "concurrent-first" when designing your software.
 The basic concep of this method is to design using task and messages.
 A task is non-blocking and can spawn other tasks.
 Data is shared among tasks using message.
 This force the user to think more about the data that would be share.
+This is experimental because it doesn't suit Java programming language.
+Ack system like this would need his own programming language that include tasking and messaging like classes.

 # MPI
 Message-passing interface is a common way to communicate between threads, process and nodes.